lopezrunco/ae-script-render-web-currencies/readme.md

    # All data will be stored in data.json file
    ```

-4. Go to the After Effects template and run the script render.js
+4. Go to the After Effects project and run the script render.js